 If you see or learn of an act of arson, call 1-800-392-1111 or contact your local conservation agent.
 Please report even if the arsonist has finished or if you find evidence of recent arson activity.
 Provide all the information you can about the suspect, the vehicles, license or registration numbers, and the area of the fire.

 Rewards range from $100 to $1,000 for the arrest and conviction of an arsonist.
 A minimum reward of $100 will be paid for information helpful in apprehending or identifying a violator.
 A maximum of $1,000 can be paid for information about major violations and known repeat offenders.

 After reporting an arson violation, you will receive a code number and a non-traceable bank draft after an arrest and conviction.
 The Conservation Federation Forestry Committee, who administers the reward, will not even know who the informant is.
 These steps ensure the reporter’s anonymity and prevent an arsonist from retaliating.

-The reward money comes from donations made by private citizens, interested groups and corporations.
-A nine-member citizen advisory board administers the reward money.
+The reward money comes from donations made by private citizens, interested groups, and corporations.
+The Conservation Federation Forestry Committee administers the reward money.
 Contributions can be made to:

-Sponsored by the Conservation Federation of Missouri, Missouri Department of Conservation and Mark Twain National Forest.
+Sponsored by the Conservation Federation of Missouri, Missouri Department of Conservation, and Mark Twain National Forest.